oneapi-src/oneDNN/doc/programming_model/api.md

 API {#dev_guide_c_and_cpp_apis}
 ==========================================

-Deep Neural Network Library (DNNL) has both **C** and **C++ APIs** available to users for convenience.
+oneDNN has both **C** and **C++ APIs** available to users for convenience.
 There is almost a one-to-one correspondence as far as features are concerned, so users can choose based on language preference and switch back and forth in their projects if they desire.
 Most of the users choose **C++ API** though.

 The differences are shown in the table below.